ppy/osu-wiki/wiki/Reporting_Bad_Behaviour/Handling_Cheating/en.md

 If you've broken the rules and you'd like to come clean, please contact [accounts@ppy.sh](mailto:accounts@ppy.sh) and explain what you've done.
 Honesty is very much appreciated and this will likely not result in a permanent punishment.

-## How can I avoid being silenced or banned?
+## How can I avoid being silenced or restricted?
 Carefully read and follow the [rules](/wiki/Rules).